gjermundgaraba/bjaanes.github.io/_posts/2015-08-23-my-rss-feeds-or-great-websites-to-visit-from-time-to-time.md

 ### 99U

 99U provides short but sweet articles about inspiration and creativity.
-Doesn&#8217;t take much time to read, but the articles provide great value and are well written.
+Doesn't take much time to read, but the articles provide great value and are well written.

 Website: <a href="http://99u.com/" target="_blank">http://99u.com/</a>